jacione/ptychodactyl/README.md

 ## Overview
 This repository contains code for collecting and analyzing 2- or 3D ptychography data.

+*Currently only 2D data is supported!
+3D support is planned, but may not happen for a while.*

 ## Dependencies
 This project must be run on **Python 3.8** (later versions are not yet supported by all dependencies).
 It requires the following packages, all available via `pip install`:
 *  click (>=8.0.1)